 01 of 13

-The Musée Carnavalet's fascinating permanent collection is a must for both history buffs and those interested in learning about Paris' complex history.
-The collection gives a vivid, visually engaging account of he the city's history, from its founding to the present day.
+The Musée Carnavalet's fascinating permanent collection is a must for both history buffs and those interested in learning about the long, incredibly complex history of Paris.
+The main (free) exhibit gives a vivid, visually engaging account of he the city's most important historic events, from its founding to the present day.
 The museum is housed in a stunning Renaissance-era building, the Hotel Carnavalet, in Paris' lively and elegant Marais district.

 02 of 13